ProfessorKolodziej/cm523-your-favorite-recipe/README.md

 ## What's new in this lesson?

-In our last lesson, we learned `npm`.
+In our last lesson, we learned how to preview and test our work using `npm`.
 As a reminder, you'll be using `npm run start` to start all your assignment work, and then `npm run test` to make sure it meets assignment requirements.
+Today, we'll learn a new GitHub skill: how to create a branch and open a pull request in GitHub.

 A **branch** is a set of code changes (commits!) that all go together.
 Just like in the Test Your Connections assignment, today, you'll work on the `main` branch.
 Today, you'll learn how to create an `assignment` branch.

 Branches are required to make a **pull request**.
 Pull Requests are the heart of collaboration on GitHub.
 When you open a pull request, you’re proposing a set of changes, and asking that someone review them.
-In the last assignment, GitHub Classroom automatically opened a branch for you that contained your changes to the assignment, and that was what allowed me to review your work as your professor.
+In our previous assignments, GitHub Classroom automatically opened a branch for you that contained your changes to the assignment, and that was what allowed me to review your work as your professor.
 Today, you're going to learn how to do that yourself.

-If this sounds like a lot, don't worry - it will come naturally eventually!
-Keep following the instructions.
-As you repeat these steps, you'll start to learn them by heart and it will get less overwhelming.

 ### New terms